 In our distracted economy, hyper-connected world, call it what you will, the competition for undivided attention is cutthroat.
 It takes tremendous drive to achieve and maintain visibility, and convince people unequivocally on the value that you provide.
 When it comes to gaining esteem, the leader, seller, advisor, problem solver, and job seeker all find themselves alone on center stage.
 Each has his or her own crowd to wow.

 Good showmanship in the telling of the brand story is competitive advantage.
 There are more people infiltrating your space, seeking to capitalize on intellectual properties similar to yours or sell the same products you offer.
-These are your competitors, vying for the same outcomes—sales, quality leads, thought leadership.
+These are your competitors, vying for the same outcomes (quality referrals, sales, thought leadership, job offers, etc.).
 In the daily fight to capture attention, you have to outthink, outpace, and out-communicate them.
 They are bringing their A game every day.
 Are you?

 ♦ In his play, As You Like It, William Shakespeare writes: “All the world’s a stage.
 And all the men and women merely players.”
 These days, you have to be a bit of a showman to compete for business.
-A baseline enthusiasm is simply not enough; more skill, tact, and adrenaline are required to deliver the message in the most appealing manner.
+If you are to become preeminent, then a baseline enthusiasm is simply not enough.
+More skill, tact, and adrenaline are required to distinguish yourself as a top-line personal brand.

 ♦ We are all under immense pressure to produce.
-I believe that the best performances come from a place of pain, and result when you hold your feet to the fire in pursuit of a vision.
-You will not garner the respect of your target audience until they see that you are giving your all.
+I believe that the best performances come from a place of pain, and result when you hold your feet to the fire in pursuit of a dream.
+In marketing today, you simply cannot garner the respect of your target audience until they see that you are giving your all.

 Since 2006, JD Gershbein, CEO of Owlish Communications, has helped advance the collective awareness of LinkedIn and inspired opportunity-oriented professionals in all walks of business to step up and achieve on the site.
 His ability to spark others to action has earned him the moniker of “The LinkedIn Catalyst.”
 JD is considered one of the world’s top thought leaders on LinkedIn, and a pioneer in the design and delivery of LinkedIn education.
 He is also a globally acclaimed social business psychologist, keynote speaker, and frequent broadcast media expert on LinkedIn for business.
 Additionally, JD is adjunct professor of marketing communications at the Illinois Institute of Technology’s Stuart School of Business, where he is advancing social media marketing as an academic discipline.
 In addition to his blog, The Wisdom Zone, JD is a contributing writer for The Huffington Post and Forbes.